smeets/cff/README.md

 ## prelude

-Why do we obfuscate code?
+*Why do we obfuscate code?
 Is it good?
 Is it bad?
 Is it reasonable to obfuscate when SGX and ARM TrustZone exists, if so why?

-What does this project focus on?
+What is control flow flattening?
+Where does it fit in?
 How is it implemented?
 What are known weaknesses/attacks?
-Possible improvements?
+Possible improvements?*

+These are some of the underlying questions and thoughts this article aims to answer and discuss.
+As with many other things, there isn't a 100%-always-guaranteed-perfectly-correct-forever-and-ever answer.
+Obfuscation as a solution, however, is often frowned upon and it is hard to argue that it is implemented for the benefit of the consumer/end user.
+Instead, obfuscation is one of the tools business can use to protect their intellectual property (IP), and, depending on the implementation, may even result in a worse experience for the consumer/end user.
+While the specific reasonings why obfuscation is used are unknown to me, the general principle is clear: *to protect the product in a hostile environment*.

+ > So what is this hostile environment, you ask?
+It is your phone, your computer, the wireless network in your home, the wonderful thing we call the internet.
+Generally, it is all the environments which the company does not fully control.
+One example are games running on your phone, console or computer.
+Big game publishers are using varying forms of digital rights management (DRM) software to protect their game (IP) against crackers and piracy.

 Layout of this document.